Forgot password

 McJannek Station

-An open labyrinth.
+Stay frosty.
 Screenshot by Dot Esports

 The McJannek Station predominately consists of large rooms, connected by wide corridors that are often filled with loot.
 This map has the easiest layout to learn, but it comes at a cost as monsters will often stray into the extraction point.
 The Station also has the fewest amount of hiding spots, so you may want to spend most of your time crouched if you’re riding solo.
 The open areas makes it easier for monsters to spot you.
 This puts you in a dangerous situation if you haven’t upgraded your stamina or sprint speed.
+McJannek Station opens out to large rooms with ramps and a death pit at the very bottom.
+Keep your head on a swivel to avoid being knocked off the map.

 The only real appropriate places to hide are behind giant doors, underneath tables, or inside small side rooms where you’ve shut the door behind you.
 Use the giant doors to your advantage as monsters won’t actively check behind these if they’re already open.
 The giant doors won’t easily fall off unlike the wooden doors in the Academy and Manor.